 In addition, mortality statistics are a useful tool for health assessment due to the standardized, broadly accepted methods used to produce them.
 Connecticut and other states throughout the U.S. follow the coding, data collection, and data processing standards set forth by the World Health Organization and the National Center for Health Statistics/Centers for Disease Control.
 This surveillance infrastructure has helped to assure the comparability and integrity of mortality data throughout the U.S. In addition, mortality data benefits from the existence of death registration systems that provide information on virtually all death occurrences.

-Mortality statistics are published by the CT Department of Public Health for deaths occurring to residents of CT.
+Mortality statistics are published by the CT Department of Public Health for Connecticut resident deaths.
 The CT mortality tables provide the cause of death, the number of deaths for that cause, the age-adjusted mortality rate, and the years of potential life lost.
 Statistical comparisons assessing changes over time and differences between demographic groups are also provided.

 Mortality Tables (AAMR & YPLL):